laprade117/interactive-unet/README.md

 - **Shift + Mouse Wheel**: Zoom in and out

 ### DTU Thinlinc Setup
-1. Activate an interactive GPU session with
+1. Activate an interactive GPU session:
 `sxm2sh -X`

-2. Create a virtual environment
+2. Create a virtual environment:
 `python3 -m venv env`

-3. Activate the environment
+3. Activate the environment:
 `source env/bin/activate`

-4. Install the tool
+4. Install the tool:
 `pip install git+https://github.com/laprade117/interactive-unet`

+Currently, you can only access the tool from the browser within the the ThinLinc Client.
+External usage is not working yet.